107208579/tracking/README.md

 <br />

 ### Around the home
-Around my house I also use another setup that includes wireless Zigbee switches that allow me to log events via a simple button press.
+Around my house I also use another setup that includes wireless switches that allow me to log events via a simple button press.
 Zigbee switches are cheap buttons that run on a coin cell battery and when pressed send a signal to a server, which creates a calendar event.

-The setup is a bit more complicated but anybody with Linux and command

-I run a dedicated [Nextcloud](http://nextcloud.com/) server to keep my calendar data in sync between my devices.
-I assume that [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) might be a suitable options but I have no experience.

-I've written up a tutorial on what hardware is required and how to setup a Raspberry Pi which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
+The setup also includes a dedicated [Nextcloud](http://nextcloud.com/) server to keep my calendar data in sync between my devices.
+I've written up a tutorial which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740"></p>
 <br />
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Zigbee.png" width="740"></p>